vincentbernat/wiremaps/README.md

 (MAC-IP table) and some miscellaneous information like interface names.

+**Warning**: Wiremaps is not well-maintained.
+It is aging and may be unlikely to produce good results out-of-the box.
+I intend to rewrite it at some point but didn't get time yet.

 The ARP table is only used to link IP addresses to MAC addresses (and vice-versa).
 We don't use the information about the interface where this information came from.